cherry-os/cherryOS/README.md

   goes through a 5-year release cycle.
 Based on CentOS stream10.
 - Stable: A bit less stable, but still secure and reliable.
 May receive breaking changes to system components immediately.
   Based on the latest stable release of Fedora 41.
 - DEV: Unstable, unreliable, and possibly insecure.
-This type is for the development of synergyOS.
+This type is for the development of cherryOS.
-  Only switch to this branch if you want to contribute to the development of synergyOS, or you know what you're doing.
+  Only switch to this branch if you want to contribute to the development of cherryOS, or you know what you're doing.
   Based on Fedora 41.
 ______________
 Both types have three branches: